 The Russian invasion of Ukraine has proven to be a prime example of one of the challenges of globalization.
 Obviously, the most tragic effects of Russia’s unprovoked attack are the loss of lives and property in Ukraine.

-Unfortunately, Russia is one of the largest oil and gas producers in the world.
+Unfortunately, Russia is one of the largest oil and gas producers in the world and many nations are reliant on this oil and gas.
 Gas prices were already on the rise as the world attempted to recover from the economic fallout of COVID-19.

 But news of Russia’s invasion sent the price of a barrel of crude oil skyrocketing from $76 in January 2022 to over $110 in early March 2022.
 The global disruption in oil supply has resulted in everything from massively inflated gas prices to shipping problems all over the world.